-Summer weather in Mount Hope can be brutal.
+Summer weather in Beckley and Mount Hope can be brutal.
 But you don’t have to make a choice between being comfortably cool and saving money on your utility costs.
 We’ve assembled some tips to make it simple.

 The best thing you can do to stay comfy and maintain energy efficiency is by tending to your air conditioner.
 ENERGY STAR® suggests keeping your system running at its best and efficiently, and Appalachian Heating is here to assist.
 During an AC tune-up appointment, we’ll complete the following tasks noted by ENERGY STAR and more:

 - Tighten all electrical connections and measure voltage and current on motors to be sure there’s safe operation of your system and the opportunity of a longer lifespan for major components.

 - Clean the air conditioner’s evaporator and condenser coils as needed.
 Dirty coils require your system to run harder to do its job.